- Home

 4. Gain transferable skills

-A degree will equip you with a whole host of skills that can apply to many careers and sectors.
-As well as subject-specific abilities, you’ll develop skills such as research, coherent writing, communication, problem-solving, independent and collaborative work, effective reasoning and information organisation.
+A degree will equip you with a whole host of skills applicable to many careers and sectors.
+As well as subject-specific abilities, you’ll develop skills such as research, coherent writing, communication, problem solving, independent and collaborative work, effective reasoning and information organisation.
 All of these are highly valued by employers.

 5. Many graduate pathways